AmaiamUlHaque/AmaiamUlHaque/README.md

 🌱 I love to take care of plants and always looking for more to bring home!

-🍵 I live off of tea and I'm always trying new types!
+🍵 Tea flows through my viens and I'm always trying new types!

 🪻 I love anything and everything purple 💜